Pinterest Pixel

 conditional format blank cells in excel

-STEP 5: Now, click on the Format button to select the formatting style of your preference, maybe a nice fill or text color to stand out.
+STEP 5: Now, click on the Format button to select the formatting style of your preference.

 conditional format blank cells in excel